We checked in with CJ, an expert stitcher and needlepoint teacher, and we asked her, "What are your three top needlepoint tips?"

 Roughly treated fibers can affect the appearance of your project, making it look worn and soiled.

-Thanks, CJ, these are really useful needlepoint tips.
 Add your name to our newsletter sign-up form below if you want to read future 5 minute pearls of wisdom!
 (And get new product releases and discounts.
 We email about once or twice a month).